Robert Trent Jones Blvd. Re-Striping Plan

 The construction project to improve East Main Street and Stevens Road has begun.
 The Oregon Department of Transportation grant funded project will construct bikes lanes, sidewalks, decorative lighting, and a new storm system from Robert Trent Jones Boulevard to Hillside Elementary School on the south side and from Bridgeport Drive to Hillside Elementary on the north side.

 Utility relocation has been occurring since March of 2019 ahead of the main construction project.
 Knife River Materials began construction on the main project July 15, 2019.
 All right of way and environmental permits have been obtained for the improvements.
-The E. Main Street/ Stevens Road hill (Hillside Elementary to Idlewood Drive) will be closed through October 30th to expedite construction.
+The E. Main Street/ Stevens Road hill (Hillside Elementary to Idlewood Drive) was closed through October 30th to expedite construction.

 Click image for full Power Point